ketanbhatt/DSA-zero-to-hero/Day06-10/README.md

 10. Topview of a binary tree
 11. Leftview of a binary tree
 12. Rightview of a binary tree
+13. Bottomview of a binary tree
+14. Boundary traversal of a binary tree
+15. Level of a node in a binary Tree
+16. Find all leaf nodes of a binary tree
+17. Find all root to leaf paths of a binary tree
+18. Check if all leaves are at same level
+19. Find maximum and minimum in a binary tree
+20. Diameter of a binary tree
+21. Maximum width of a binary tree

 ### Todo:

-* Bottomview of a binary tree
-* Boundary traversal of a binary tree
-* Level of a node in a binary Tree
-* All leaf nodes of a binary tree
-* All root to leaf paths of a binary tree
-* Check if all leaves are at same level
-* Find maximum and minimum in a binary tree
-* Diameter of a binary tree
-* Maximum width of a binary tree
 * Find the closest leaf in a binary tree from the given node and the distance

 * Determine if a binary tree is height-balanced